-Renovation of historic manor house
+Renovation of 19th century manor house

 Lyngør Island, Norway